adrianm192168/DShield-SIEM-Suricata/README.md

 	not src host <honeypot ip>

-Create a cron job to run this daily
+Create a cron job to run this daily (alter to point to path to pull_pcap.sh)

 	sudo vi /etc/cron.d/pull_pcap